 These fall into two categories, and it is important to distinguish between the two.

-– Like Desert Data Recovery in Phoenix, these companies have a physical location in the geographical area they specialize in.
+– These companies have a physical location in the geographical area they specialize in.

 – They have one physical location and have no pretense about it.

 – Most have regular opening hours, a client service team and an office you can visit.

-– Like Desert Data Recovery these companies have the tools and experience to recovery data from pretty much any failed media.
+– These companies have the tools and experience to recovery data from pretty much any failed media.

 – They have invested heavily in education and equipment.
 For example, Desert Data Recovery has 4 PC-3000 Professional Data Recovery Systems, 2 Deepspar Disk Imagers, Visual NAND Reconstructor, RAID Reconstruction System, Cleanroom facilities and our technicians have received extensive training on each of these pieces of equipment.

 – They can effectively evaluate failed media without causing more damage.